Download your very own fertility guide with everything you need to know to boost your fertility and maximize your chances of conceiving naturally.

 Timed intercourse is a simple treatment to help couples pinpoint their most fertile window.
 It’s a completely natural approach, and often the starting point of a couple’s fertility journey.

 Your fertility specialist will usually do some blood tests, maybe a urine test, and an ultrasound to confirm when you’re due to ovulate.

 Ovulation and conceiving

-Each month, your body has a menstrual cycle where an egg is released from the ovaries.
-Ovulation is when the egg is released.
-Ovulation occurs (on average) 14 days before the start of your period.
-It’s normal for women to ovulate (release the egg from the ovaries) anywhere from 12-18 days before their period starts.
+Each month, your body has a menstrual cycle where an egg is released from the ovaries – this is called ovulation.
+Ovulation occurs (on average) 14 days before the start of your period; however it’s completely normal for women to ovulate (release the egg from the ovaries) anywhere from 12-18 days before their period starts.